Paint stripper: Alternatives

 Heat guns are an alternative to chemical paint strippers.
 When heated, softened paint clumps and is easier to contain.
 High-temperature heat guns at 1,100 F or more create toxic lead fumes in lead-based paint, but low-temperature heat guns and 400 F infrared paint removers do not create lead fumes.
 Fire is a possible hazard of using heat guns.

 Steam can be used on large surfaces or items to be stripped, such as window sash, can be placed inside a steam box.

 Safety

-A product's material safety data sheet can provides more safety information than its product labels.
+A product's material safety data sheet can provide more safety information than its product labels.

 Many traditional paint strippers were or are based on dichloromethane, which can pose serious health risks and is banned in the United States and European Union for consumer use.
-Despite this, deaths from dichloromethane are extremely rare at fewer than 2.4 cases per year and associated mostly with users applying large amounts in confined, poorly ventilated spaces.
+Deaths from dichloromethane were rare at fewer than 2.4 cases per year and associated mostly with users applying large amounts in confined, poorly ventilated spaces.

-Removing old lead-based paint can disperse lead and cause lead poisoning, leading several US workplace and environmental regulations to address removal of old paint that could contain lead.
+Removing old lead-based paint can disperse lead and cause lead poisoning; some U.S. regulations address removal of old paint that could contain lead.